 Areas of counselling I deal with

 - Carer support

 - Chronic fatigue syndrome/ME

 - Eating disorders

 - Low self-esteem

 - Personality disorders

-It's important that you feel able to be open with a potential counsellor so I keep fees as low as possible (£30) for our initial 50 minute consultation to get a sense of each other and to discuss your needs.
+It's important that you are able to test the waters with a potential counsellor so I keep fees as low as possible (£40) for our initial 50 minute consultation to get a sense of each other and to discuss your needs.